Sep9

 Extended Sermons

-“Teaches how faith in Jesus is a personal decision and not one based on popular opinion, family connections, or inherited beliefs“ ⇒ Many try get to heaven by riding on the coattails of their parents faith.
-You have to own it and make it yours, and yours alone.
-When you get to heaven and Jesus asks you this question.
-He’s not asking you about your parents faith.
-He’s not asking you about your friends faith.
-He’s asking you about who you say He is.
-Your parents can’t answer that question for you, Your church can’t answer that question for you.
-Your youth pastor answer that question for you.
-As it’s been said “God has no grandkids, He just has kids.”
-You might have a father or mother who’s a faithful believer.
+“Teaches how faith in Jesus is a personal decision and not on what your mom says about Jesus.
+What your small group says about Jesus.
+What your traditions say about Jesus, but what you say“⇒ A decision for Christ is more than agreeing with church doctrine.
+It’s more than a code of conduct.
+It’s more than repeating what others say.
+It’s more than reciting the Catechism.
+It’s more than a confession of faith to get you in the door.
+You can’t get into heaven riding on the coattails of their parents faith.
+Your Pastors faith, your small group bible study faith.
+You have to make your own personal faith confession of Jesus.
+When you get to heaven Jesus isn’t going to ask you what church you were a member of.
+He’s not going to ask you how much money you gave.
+He’s not going to ask what title, office. or position you held in the church.
+He’s not going to ask you how long you served in the church.
+He’s going to ask you who do you say “I Am”.
+Your parents can’t answer that for you, Your church can’t answer that for you.
+Your youth pastor can’t answer that for you.
+Only you can answer that!
+You might have a mother who’s a faithful believer.
 But that does not automatically make you a child of God.
 You might come from a long religious heritage, growing up in the Church, but that does not make you a believer.
 When you stand before the Lord you can’t say “My mama knew you, My daddy knew you, My grandma knew you.
-But have you personally known Him yourself!
+But have you personally known Jesus yourself!
+That answer will be the difference between life and death.
+Salvation and judgment.
+Heaven and Hell.

 “Confessing Jesus does not mean you come to it suddenly or perfectly.
 It doesn’t mean you have no doubts.
 It doesn’t mean you have all your questions answered.
 It doesn’t mean you do things perfectly.
-But what It does mean is that you come with what little faith you have and place it in Jesus as Lord & Savior however weak and faltering it may be, and then watch it grow.” ⇒ We have to assume that Peter’s faith wasn’t perfect when he said this.
+But what It does mean is that you come with what little faith you have and place it in Jesus as Lord & Savior however weak and faltering it may be, and then watch God grow it.” ⇒ We have to assume that Peter’s faith wasn’t perfect when he said this.
 He probably had little sense of the magnitude of what he was actually confessing.
 We know this due to the fact that just a short time from now we will find Peter renouncing knowing the Lord three times at His trial.
 In fact one can argue that the rest of Peter’s life would be one of learning what the words he spoke at this moment actually meant.
-To confess faith in Christ doesn’t mean you got all the nuances of the Trinity, Election, Predestination, etc. worked out.
+To confess faith in Christ doesn’t mean you got all the nuances of Justification, Sanctification, Redemption, Election, Predestination, etc. worked out.
 To confess Jesus doesn’t mean need a lot of information to put your faith in Jesus To confess Christ doesn’t mean you’ll live a life perfectly submitted to Him at all times.
 (No Christian is perfect all the time) Confessing Christ is more about what’s on the heart than what the mind can grasp in the moment.
 Not fully understanding something doesn’t’ make it any less true.
 We can accept something we don’t yet fully understand.
 That’s what we call faith.
 Maybe your at this same place.
 You confessed Jesus as Lord & Savior, but there’s so many things you still struggle with.
 But we take comfort in knowing just as the Lord would work in Peter’s life in becoming a bold preacher of the Gospel and leader in the church.
 The Lord is at work in our lives as well.
 Like Peter we will one day come to understand that transforming grace is not an event, it’s a life long process.

 Additional Notes & Applications